-The government often issues a show cause letter as an initial step to a termination for default phase.
+The government often issues a show cause as an initial step to a termination for default phase.
 Therefore, the contents of the show cause response are extremely important.

 - If you only discuss why the government’s show cause was a mistake, appellate courts will agree with a termination for default decision simply because your show cause response did not meet the technical or substantive legal requirements.

 An example of when a government contracting cure notice comes about is if the time remaining in the contract delivery schedule is not sufficient to permit a reasonable “cure” period of 10 days or more.
 Here, the agency may issue a show cause letter.

 Construction contract show cause letters are common in federal contracting.
 In addition to the required detailed response, an example of a good response could be the contractor showing how construction delays were beyond control and showing that the government caused delays or some other reason beyond the contractor’s control.